 Erin Kendrick, MFA

-She has received numerous awards and grants for her experience in teaching and for her work as a professional artist.
+Erin has received numerous awards and grants for her experience in teaching and for her work as a professional artist.
 Her current initiative, “Artists Types”, helps practicing artists with career advancement by providing workshops, mini-courses, and templates for CV writing, artist statements, proposals, and more.
-She received her MFA in Painting and Drawing from Georgie State University (2003).
+She received her MFA in Painting and Drawing from Georgia State University (2003).

 Deeply influenced by abstract expressionism, her art is inspired by complex dreams and the philosophy of human nature.
 The result is vivid, abstract pieces that examine the influence of color and composition on the psyche.